Quadrophenia (film): Home media

+Sirius Publishing released the film on the now defunct MovieCD format in 1991.
+The package included three discs for the movie itself along with other promotional material for the format and other films offered by Sirius on MovieCD.
+The packaging also carries the logo for Rhino Home Video indicating some form of involvement in this release.

-Universal Pictures Home Entertainment first released the film on DVD in 1999 with an 8-minute montage featurette.
+Universal Pictures Home Entertainment first released the film on DVD in the United Kingdom in 1999 with an eight-minute montage featurette.
 It used the VHS print, resulting in a much lower-quality video than expected.
-Following this in the US was a special edition by Rhino, which included a remastered letterboxed wide screen transfer, a commentary, several interviews, galleries, and a quiz.
+Following this in the United States was a special edition by Rhino, which included a remastered letterboxed wide screen transfer, a commentary, several interviews, galleries, and a quiz.
 However, it was a shorter cut of the film, with several minutes of footage missing.

 Rhino Home Video released the film on DVD on 25 September 2001.

-On 7 August 2006, Universal improved upon their original DVD with a Region 2 two-disc special edition.
+On 7 August 2006, Universal improved upon its original UK DVD with a Region 2 two-disc special edition.
 The film was digitally remastered and included a new commentary by Franc Roddam, Phil Daniels and Leslie Ash.
 Disc 2 features an hour-long documentary and a featurette with Roddam discussing the locations.
 Unlike their previous DVD, it was the complete, longer version, and it was matted to the correct aspect ratio.

 The Criterion Collection released a special edition version of this movie on 28 August 2012, on both DVD and Blu-ray formats.